sreerohi/LLM/README.md

 There are two simple experiments with autoregressive decoding:
 1. Experiment 1: Generating the same set of tokens is much faster with KV Cache.
-2. Experiment 2: Smaller LLMs are faster than larger LLMs

-C. Next steps: Implement latent Cache and observe speedup
+2. Experiment 2: Smaller LLMs are faster than larger LLMs Next steps: Implement latent KV  Cache and observe speedup